 Katherine Moody is a librarian in Christchurch, Aotearoa New Zealand.
 She and I submitted a piece for the US Public Libraries Magazine at the end of March 2019, and it appears in the current (April/May 2020) issue.

-You can read that text, “Even In The Worst-Case Scenario”, here – but it would be an understatement to say that a lot has changed in the world since we wrote it!
+You can read that text, “Even In The Worst-Case Scenario”, as a PDF download here – but it would be an understatement to say that a lot has changed in the world since we wrote it!

 To keep the conversation moving forward, Katherine and I had a short discussion about libraries’ experience of crisis over the past year.